erroronline1/qualitymanagement/readme.md

 [back to top](#a-quality-management-software)

 # license
-a quality management software - automate your paper based qms
+bottle light quality management software

 copyright (c) 2020  [by error on line 1](http://erroronline.one)